Home Page

 Graphics

-EECS 475: Introduction to Cryptography (Fall 2023)
+EECS 475: Introduction to Cryptography (Winter 2025)

 Overview: Cryptography, or “secret writing,” is nearly as old as written communication itself.
 Yet only in the past few decades has it grown from a “black art” into science with rigorous mathematical foundations and methodologies.
 These have taken cryptography far beyond its roots in simple secret codes, to a discipline with wide-reaching influence on computing as a whole.
 This class is an undergraduate-level introduction to modern cryptography.
 The emphasis is on essential concepts, precise attack models and security definitions, and constructions of some real-world cryptosystems.